ecortez91/connect-us-app/README.md

 - Go to the user1 tab and a pop-up will appear where you can accept or reject the call, accept the call invitation from user2
 - You can also reject the call and the caller will get notified with a pop-up
 - A webRTC call is stablished
-- You're able to chat with the other user as well (back and forth)
+- You're able to chat with the other user as well (back and forth using a webRTC data channel [(RTCPeerConnection: createOffer() method)](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/createDataChannel))
 - You have the option to make the call "AudioOnly" by disabling the video during the call
 - You have the option to mute your microphone if needed during a call
 - You also have the option to end the call